 Local ice climbing guide Jeff, gives added assurance for first timers.
 On your first session you can expect “a safe, educational approach, with a very experienced guide and high end gear- which is included!”.

-Go with a Local guide in your area of interest to stay safe and find the best spot.
-If you’re looking at travelling to Banff or Canmore to ice climb, we’ve got the guides for you.
-Paddy and Jeff are both certified ACMG/IFMGA mountain guides with awesome personalities.
+Although ice climbing is a beginner friendly sport, it shouldn’t be attempted without a knowledgable guide.
+Head out with a local, certified guide in your area of interest to stay safe and find the best spot for your skill level.
+If you’re looking at travelling to Banff, Canmore or Jasper to ice climb, we’ve got the guides for you.
+Yervana works with certified ACMG/IFMGA mountain guides to ensure you’re in safe hands as you learn to ropes and get to grips with the ice.

 Where and When to Try Ice Climbing

 Ice climbing can technically be done year-round (hello glaciers!).
-But most climbers will practice rock climbing during the summer months and head back to the ice as soon as winter hits.
+But most climbers will practice rock climbing during the summer months and head back to the ice as soon as winter hits from around December to March.

 In Western Canada, we have an abundance of destinations to get started.
 Mountain towns and their surrounding areas are a great spot to experience ice climbing.
 This includes Banff, Canmore, Squamish and Whistler.